 ‘Hail the Covers Band’By Andrew London

-If you choose to try and make a living performing music, and assuming you’re not one of the very few who attain commercial success early in your career, you will undoubtedly find yourself playing ‘covers’ (other people’s songs) at corporate functions, weddings and other celebrations where the audience is not there specifically because of you.
+According to Pasadena Music Academy, if you choose to try and make a living performing music, and assuming you’re not one of the very few who attain commercial success early in your career, you will undoubtedly find yourself playing ‘covers’ (other people’s songs) at corporate functions, weddings and other celebrations where the audience is not there specifically because of you.

 Some musicians struggle with this.